xl-tang3/UAUDeblur/readme.md

 ## Robustness to the kernel error
 <p align="center"><img src="pics/robustness.png" width="400" /></p>

-If the inputs contain only blurry images, you will need to run some kernel estimation algorithm to obtain the kernel.
+If the inputs contain only blurry images, you will need to run some outsourcing kernel estimation algorithm to obtain the kernel.
+The datasets folder include some estimated kernel and corresponding blurry images for test.

+If you have any problem, contact me at Sherlock315@163.com